All the best Labor Day sales to shop this weekend | CNN Underscored

 - Sam’s Club: Get up to $600 off mattresses and up to $700 off furniture and appliances bundles.

-- Samsung: Right now, Samsung is discounting a variety of products, like 30% refrigerators, 35% off washers and dryers and 10% off three items before tax when you buy them during the sale.
+- Samsung: Right now Samsung is discounting a variety of products, like 30% off refrigerators, 35% off washers and dryers and 10% off three items before tax when you buy them during the sale.

 - Target: Men’s and women’s clothes are 20% off this weekend at the outlet.